5 Best Nori for Sushi to Make Perfect Rolls at Home

 Kizami Nori

 Kizami nori is dried unseasoned shredded nori.
 It is typically used as a garnish with rice bowls and noodles.
-Although you don’t use it to make sushi, it is often seen sprinkled on chirashi sushi.
+Although you don’t use it to make sushi, it is often sprinkled on chirashi sushi.

 Nama Nori